zfox23/Spatial-Audio-API-Examples/experiments/minecraft/hifimc/README.md

     - IntelliJ Idea:
         - Windows Powershell: `gradlew.bat genIntellijRuns`
         - Unix-like: `./gradlew genIntellijRuns`
-5. Start your IDE and open your workspace, where you can edit, run, and debug the mod
+5. Start your IDE and open your workspace, where you can edit the mod
     - Eclipse:
         - It is recommended to select a workspace folder at least one directory higher than this one, for example the `minecraft` folder in this repository.
         - Import this Minecraft mod into your workspace